arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/README.md

 Features – provided via USB connection:
 * HID interface
-    * Provides a channel over which CMSIS-DAP protocols can run
+    * Provides a channel over which CMSIS-DAP protocols can run.
-        * Enables tools such as Keil MDK, IAR Workbench, and pyOCD
+        * Enables tools such as Keil MDK, IAR Workbench, and pyOCD.

 * USB drag and drop programming
-    * The DAPLink debug probes appear as a USB disk on the host computer
+    * The DAPLink debug probes appear as a USB disk on the host computer.
-    * Binary and hex files can be copied to the USB disk which are then programmed into the memory of the target system
+    * Binary and hex files can be copied to the USB disk which are then programmed into the memory of the target system.

 * USB serial port
-    * DAPLink probe also provides a USB serial port
+    * DAPLink probe also provides a USB serial port.
-        * Port will appear on a Windows as a COM port or Linux as a /dev/tty interface
+        * Port will appear on a Windows as a COM port or Linux as a /dev/tty interface.

 # 4 Development Tools

 There are multiple ways for developers to program with Mbed.
 These consist of:
 * Mbed Studio
 * Mbed Online Compiler
 * Mbed CLI